hexahigh/Ncage-plus-plus/README.md

 More images and modes.

-Replaced all imgur links with base64 encoded images (Being worked on)
+Replaced all imgur links with another option that wont shutdown in the future (Being worked on)